Upgrade Existing OCS NG Server Installation on CentOS 7/CentOS 8

 If prompted to update the database on the web interface, proceed to update by clicking update.

-This brings us to the end of our guide on how upgrade existing OCS NG Server installation on CentOS 7/CentOS 8.
+This brings us to the end of our guide.

 Reference